Peterloo (film): Plot

-On the day of the meeting, thousands of people march into Manchester from the surrounding towns to hear Hunt speak at St Peter's Fields, including Nellie and Joshua and their family.
+On the day of the meeting, thousands of people walk into Manchester from the surrounding towns to hear Hunt speak at St Peter's Fields, including Nellie and Joshua and their family.
 Bamford leads a procession from Middleton but leaves in disgust on finding that it has been arranged that only Hunt will be allowed to address the crowd.
-A special committee of magistrates has been assembled to take charge of events, chaired by Mr. Hulton.
+A special committee of magistrates, chaired by Mr. Hulton has been assembled to break up the event.
 They appear to be in an upstairs room overlooking the gathering crowd.
-Norris, who urges restraint at least until any rioting might start, is overruled.
-Byng has left his deputy in command of the soldiers, to attend a genteel horse racing meet.
+Norris, who urges restraint, is overruled.
+Byng has left his deputy in command of the soldiers, to attend a horse racing meet.

-Once Hunt begins to speak, Reverend Ethelston reads the Riot Act to the crowd.
-Although the crowd pays no attention to Ethelston, the magistrates are now legally empowered to disperse the meeting.
-The Yeomanry cavalry assault the peaceful assembly with sabres drawn, while Hunt and Johnson are arrested by Nadin's men.
-The army tries to clear St Peter's Fields but in the mayhem, the crowd is unable to escape before several people are killed and many more injured.
+Once Hunt begins to speak, Reverend Ethelston instructs the crowd to disperse and reads them the Riot Act.

+The crowd does not disperse and the Yeomanry cavalry assault the peaceful assembly with sabres drawn, while Hunt and Johnson are arrested by Nadin's men.
+The crowd are unable to escape the army and militia resulting in several people killed and many more injured.
 Joseph is wounded with a sabre and later dies.
 The attending reporters furiously return to their newspapers to expose this atrocity, coining a mocking name for it, "The Massacre of Peterloo".
-Despite the massacre, the Prince Regent sends his congratulations to the magistrates for suppressing radicalism and restoring "tranquility".
+Despite the massacre, the Prince Regent sends his congratulations to the magistrates for suppressing 'radicalism' and restoring "tranquility".